Black Bean Brownies

 Sprinkle the walnuts on top, if using them, and press down into the dough.

-Bake for 35 minutes.
+Bake for 45 minutes or until a toothpick in the center comes out clean.
 Cool completely.
 Cut into small squares.

 Store in a covered container in the refrigerator up to one week.